How to securely share your account details with customers?

 Amount lost: $11.8 million CAD

-In one of Canada's most notable cases of supplier payment fraud, Edmonton's MacEwan University fell victim to a sophisticated scam in August 2017, losing $11.8 million CAD to cybercriminals.
+In one of Canada's most notable cases of supplier payment fraud(in 2017), Edmonton's MacEwan University fell victim to a sophisticated scam in August 2017, losing $11.8 million CAD to cybercriminals.
 The fraudsters masterfully impersonated a legitimate construction vendor, using meticulously crafted fake domain names and convincing documentation to request banking information changes.
 The university's staff, believing they were corresponding with their trusted vendor, processed three substantial payments to fraudulent accounts before discovering the deception.

 While the university ultimately recovered most funds through swift legal action, this incident served as a watershed moment in Canadian cybersecurity awareness, prompting institutions nationwide to overhaul their payment verification processes.